-The Difference Between Cloud Computing and Colocation
+The Difference Between Cloud and Colocation

-First, here’s a quick contrast between the two services in question.
 Colocation is where you provide the equipment, and the colocation provider hosts it in their data center and provides the space, power, rack, and bandwidth.
 The cloud is not a place, rather software and/or hardware available via the Internet.

 Smaller operations and startups usually opt for the cloud because of the scalable cost, low overheard, and no need for an IT staff.
 Larger enterprises often go the colocation route to house their servers because it saves money in the long run, and it offers the benefit and flexibility that comes with total server control.